Giampiero Gloder

 Giampiero Gloder (born 15 May 1958) is an Italian prelate of the Catholic Church who has worked in the diplomatic service of the Holy See in 1993.
-He was named Apostolic Nuncio to Cuba in October 2019 after serving as president of the Pontifical Ecclesiastical Academy since 2013 and vice Camerlengo of the Holy Roman Church since 2014.
+He was named Apostolic Nuncio to Cuba in October 2019 after serving as president of the Pontifical Ecclesiastical Academy since 2013 and Vice Camerlengo of the Holy Roman Church from 2014 to 2019.

 Biography

 Gloder was born in the township of Asiago in the Italian Province of Vicenza.
 He was ordained a priest for the diocese of Padua on 4 June 1983.
 He studied dogmatic theology and then studied at the Pontifical Ecclesiastical Academy.

+Diplomatic career

 He entered the diplomatic service of the Holy See on 1 July 1993.
 He worked in Guatemala until 1995 and then in the General Affairs Office of the Secretariat of State in Rome.
 He was promoted to First Secretary in 1997, Counselor 2nd class in 2001, and Counselor First Class in 2005.

 On 21 September 2013, Pope Francis gave him the title Apostolic Nuncio and named him President of the Pontifical Ecclesiastical Academy, succeeding Archbishop Beniamino Stella who was appointed prefect of the Congregation for the Clergy.
 He was also named Titular Archbishop of Telde.
 He was consecrated a bishop by Pope Francis on 24 October 2013.

 On 13 September 2014 he was appointed a member of the Congregation for the Evangelization of Peoples.
 On 20 December 2014 Pope Francis named him vice Camerlengo of the Holy Roman Church.